erin-hughes/book-review-blog/reviews/2024-03-the-midnight-library.md

 That's not to say that I would have preferred if Nora had decided that she wanted to die after all - a novel that posits that suicide is a valid way out for people who are struggling would have been deeply upsetting to read, and harmful to put into the world.
 But I knew that wasn't how the book was going to end, and once I took that as fact, there was only one possible resolution to the plot.
 There was no tension for me while reading about Nora's journey, because I had already come to the conclusion that she would, and I did 250 pages before her.

-> A cynical reader could take a very nihilistic view of Nora's experience in the library.
-If it's not possible to be absolutely happy, then what's the point of the pursuit of happiness?
+<pullquote>A cynical reader could take a very nihilistic view of Nora's experience in the library.
+If it's not possible to be absolutely happy, then what's the point of the pursuit of happiness?</pullquote>

 The twin spectres of _A Christmas Carol_ and _It's a Wonderful Life_ do haunt this book to a degree.
 All three stories share the same basic premise: an unhappy protagonist is shown visions of either their pasts or alternate realities regarding themselves, and are motivated by these visions to change how they lead their lives.
 Haig even subtly invokes _It's a Wonderful Life_ in his version of the story; Nora lives in the real English town of Bedford, and _It's a Wonderful Life_ is set in the fictional Bedford Falls, New York.
 In spite of this, I don't believe that _The Midnight Library_ is derivitive of either story beyond the same basic hook.
 But it's interesting to compare the ways these different texts approach that hook.